gvwilson/sensibleadventures/shapers.md

 - **Dexterity**: how good the character is with their hands.
   This determines whether they can pick a lock or play a musical instrument.

-- **IQ**: how good the character is at book learning and puzzle solving.
+- **Intellect**: how good the character is at book learning and abstract reasoning.
-  A character with a low IQ is not necessarily stupid.
+  A character with a low intellect is *not* stupid: they just don't like solving logic puzzles.

 - **Sight**, **Hearing**, and **Smell**.
   Note that Smell includes the sense of taste.